shungo-YX/CellECGNet/README.md

 - Supplementary material: the manuscript supplementary Word document has been uploaded.
 - Windows executable: a lightweight DIS version is currently provided.
 - Motion-field backend in this release: OpenCV DIS is used as an alternative motion-field extraction method.
-- Source code: uploaded to this repository and will be made publicly available after publication.
+- Source code: will be made publicly available after publication.

 ## Version Note